You must have heard of Wi-Fi 7 -- the standard after Wi-Fi 6E. There has been a lot of buzz about it since the end of 2021.

 The name alone is telling.
 It's the 7th generation of Wi-Fi, the most common way to connect local devices locally and, hence, to the Internet.

-Wi-Fi 7 vs Wi-Fi 6 (E): Four key items to turn it a game-changer
+Wi-Fi 7 vs Wi-Fi 6/6E: Four key items to turn it a game-changer

-In many ways, Wi-Fi 7 is the combo of Wi-Fi 6 and Wi-Fi 6E.
+In many ways, Wi-Fi 7 combines Wi-Fi 6 and Wi-Fi 6E.
 It also uses all three bands, including 2.4GHz, 5GHz, and 6GHz.

 The 6GHz band is still where the latest standard can deliver top speeds, but Wi-Fi 7 will also have unprecedented improvements in the other two bands.

-Keep in mind that Wi-Fi 7 shares similar theoretical ranges as existing standards that use the same frequencies.
-But thanks to improvements in all aspects, it can have a longer effective range, though, that remains to be seen.
+Remember that Wi-Fi 7 shares theoretical coverage similar to existing standards that use the same frequencies.
+But thanks to improvements in all aspects, it can have a longer effective range, depending on the environment and implementation.

 1. The all-new 320MHz channel width

-The first is the new and much wider channel width, up to 320MHz or double that of Wi-Fi 6/E.
+The first is the new and much wider channel width, up to 320MHz or double that of Wi-Fi 6/6E.

-I detailed Wi-Fi channels in this post, but generally, the new channel width means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).
+I detailed Wi-Fi channels here, but the new channel width generally means Wi-Fi 7 can double the base speed, from 1.2Gbps per stream (160MHz) to 2.4Gbps per stream (320MHz).

-So, in theory, a 4×4 broadcaster 6GHz Wi-Fi 7 can have up to 9.6 Gbps of bandwidth — or 10Gbps when rounded up.
+So, in theory, just from the width alone, a 4x4 broadcaster 6GHz Wi-Fi 7 can have up to 9.6 Gbps of bandwidth -- or 10Gbps when rounded up.

-In reality, depending on the actual configuration, Wi-Fi 7 routers and access points will be available in different speed grades, including those offering bandwidths higher or lower than 10Gbps on the 6GHz band.
+Depending on the configuration, Wi-Fi 7 routers and access points will be available in different speed grades, including those offering bandwidths higher or lower than 10Gbps on the 6GHz band.

-Wi-Fi 7 also supports double the amount of partial streams, up to 16.
-As a result, technically, a 16-stream (16×16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, especially when considering the new QAM support below.
+Wi-Fi 7 also supports double the partial streams, up to 16.
+As a result, technically, a 16-stream (16x16) Wi-Fi 7 6GHz band can deliver up to over 40Gbps of bandwidth, especially when considering the new QAM support below.

-(We’ll likely only see 2×2 and maybe 4×4 specs on the receivers’ end with Wi-Fi 7.
-Existing Wi-Fi 6 and 6E so far only have seen 2×2 clients and up to 4×4 on the broadcasters.)
+Existing Wi-Fi 6 and 6E have only seen 2x2 clients and up to 4x4 on the broadcasters.

-Again, to use the new 320MHz channel width, you will need a compatible client.
+Again, you need a compatible client to use the new 320MHz channel width.
 Existing clients will connect using 160MHz at best.
 And in reality, the 160MHz will likely be the realistic sweet-spot bandwidth of Wi-Fi 7, just like the 80MHz in the case of Wi-Fi 6.

 2. The 4K-QAM

-QAM or quadrature amplitude modulation is a way to manipulate the radio wave to pack more information in the Hertz.
+QAM, short for quadrature amplitude modulation, is a way to manipulate the radio wave to pack more information in the Hertz.

 Wi-Fi 6 supports 1024-QAM, which itself is already impressive.
 However, Wi-Fi 7 will have four times that, or 4096-QAM.
 Greater QAM means better performance for the same channel width.